VonStroheim/vshf-config-manager/README.md

 ```

 ### Contexts

-The main (default) setting context is the _app_ context.
-Hydrating with settings in the constructor will feed that
+The default setting context is the _app_ context.
+When initializing with settings, they will be added to this context.
-context.

-You can hydrate different context later on:
+You can hydrate different contexts later on:

 ```php
 $settings->hydrate(